 Ministerial Order 009/2020 expired on August 14, 2020 and will not be extended.

 As of August 14, 2020 condominium corporations are required to hold annual general meetings and / or any special general meetings requested by owners under the Condominium Property Act:

 - annual general meetings are to be held no more than 15 months after the previous AGM

 - this timeline was temporarily placed on pause as of April 9, 2020 by the Ministerial Order, which has now lapsed

-Corporations need to begin planning necessary meetings now and work with their legal counsel to determine a date for AGMs delayed by COVID-19.
+Corporations need to begin planning necessary general meetings during relaunch and work with their legal counsel to determine a date for AGMs delayed by COVID-19.